cyverse-archive/DE/services/Donkey/doc/endpoints/filesystem/search.md

 # Basic Usage

-For the client without administrative privileges, Donkey provides endpoints for performing searches and for checking the status of the indexer.
+For the client without administrative privileges, Terrain provides endpoints for performing searches and for checking the status of the indexer.

 ## Search Requests

-Donkey provides search endpoints that allow callers to search the data by name and various pieces of system and user metadata.
+Terrain provides search endpoints that allow callers to search the data by name and various pieces of system and user metadata.
 It supports the all the queries in the [ElasticSearch query DSL] (http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl-queries.html) for searching.